-A lilac hair color is a lighter, pastel-like shade of purple, often having silvery tones in it.
+Lilac hair color is a lighter, pastel-like shade of purple, often with silvery tones.
 This super cute trend is becoming one of the most popular hair colors that’s saturating everyone’s feeds right now!

-We are seeing a lot of really charming styles from this new and fresh addition to the pastel family that suits fairer skin complexions.
-The light contrast of lilac makes it so easy to wear with neutral and dark-toned clothes and makeup, which is so ideal for the season!
+We see a lot of really charming styles from this new and fresh addition to the pastel family that suits fairer skin complexions.
+The light contrast of a lilac color makes it so easy to wear with neutral and dark-toned clothes and makeup, which is ideal for the season!

-Whatever type or length your hair is, don’t fret as there are several ways to rock this look.
+Whatever type or length your hair is, don’t fret, as there are several ways to rock a nice lilac color.
 Go full on or with highlights, dip dyes, or ombrés – this soft-toned color always brings elegance and magic to the table.

 Before your next hair appointment, check out these pictures of this year’s prettiest lilac hair color ideas!

 A subtle lilac shade allows hair to have a cool-toned pastel hue.
 Keep the roots darker to allow your natural hair color to grow out while achieving the extra depth that balances out the tone.
 Style the locks with soft waves for an added dimension.

 A smokey blue lilac color will give your hair a super cool look for fall.
 Before you decide to dye your hair, make sure it’s healthy enough to endure this color process.
 Your stylist will first lighten your hair as much as possible.
 Then they will tone your hair with an ashy blue color.
 After dyeing, use only professional products at home.
 Additionally, include a blue shampoo in your routine to maintain the fresh color until your next salon visit.